 In addition to the ERIE logo, you’ll find a “spider” structure on the pan.
 The spider structure refers to short legs on the bottom of the pan so it can sit both on the cooktop and in coals.

-Check out The Book of Griswold and Wagner at Amazon
+The Book of Griswold and Wagner

 Later pieces of Griswold cast iron history feature a diamond shaped logo on the bottom.
 The word ERIE is still included inside the diamond.
 These skillets were produced from 1884 to 1909 at the Griswold Erie PA ironworks.
 They are less valuable than the earlier pieces, but still highly sought after.